U.S. intelligence chief warns of 'homegrown' security threat

 He cited threats from Russia's increasingly assertive international policies, saying "We could be into another Cold War-like spiral."

-U.S. intelligence assesses that North Korea, which launched a satellite into orbit last weekend, is committed to developing a long-range nuclear armed missile that can reach the United States and has carried out some steps towards fielding a mobile intercontinental ballistic missile system, Clapper said.
+U.S. intelligence assesses that North Korea is committed to developing a long-range nuclear armed missile that can reach the United States and has carried out some steps towards fielding a mobile intercontinental ballistic missile system, Clapper said.

-He said North Korea has followed through on publicly stated plans to re-start a plutonium production reactor and could begin to assemble a plutonium stockpile within months.

-CIA director John Brennan said one of North Korean leader Kim Jong Un's objectives in conducting nuclear and missile tests is to advance efforts by North Korea to "market" such technology, presumably to other rogue regimes around the world.

 (Writing by Doina Chiacu; Editing by Mohammad Zargham and Alistair Bell)